dhrumilp15/we-need-to-go-deeper/README.md

-# monodepth
+# We need to go deeper
-Pytorch implementation of "Unsupervised Monocular Depth Estimation with Left-Right Consistency (Godard, Adoha, Brostow, 2016)".
-Part of my computer vision final project.

-My partner and I extended the paper to concatenate the output of a semantic segmentation model at the second-last output scale.
+A fully convolutional model towards monocular depth estimation.
+This project builds heavily from "Unsupervised Monocular Depth Estimation with Left-Right Consistency (Godard, Adoha, Brostow, 2016)" and extends their work by concatenating the output of a semantic segmentation model at the second-last output scale.
 This produced more visually appealing disparity maps.

+My computer vision final project, completed with a partner in my class.